Joint Sick Leave Exchange Program Administered by EACC & AFSCME

 - Requests for exchange from all unit members will be submitted to and reviewed by the EACC/AFSCME in accordance with the previously stated rules and forwarded to the Board of Education for review.

-- The Human Resources Division will receive and review all leave exchange decisions and notify the Budget and Finance Division to take action when an exchange is approved.
+- The Office of Human Resources will receive and review all leave exchange decisions and notify the Office of Fiscal Services to take action when an exchange is approved.

 - Exchange requests will be made in writing from EACC/AFSCME to the Office of Human Resources at the Board and must be accompanied by a leave request form from the staff member providing the leave and a doctor’s certification verifying the medical condition necessitating the leave.
 To receive credit for payment of salary, the request must be approved and processed two (2) weeks or more of the pay date.

-- Donated sick leave will be credited to the recipient’s sick leave balance immediately upon approval by HUR, and will be reflected on the recipient’s pay check stub in accordance to payroll deadlines.
-The leave will be available for the recipient to use as he/she would use his/her normal sick leave.
+- Sick leave donation may only be used to supply paid sick leave for another employee who meets the plans requirements and has exhausted their available paid sick leave.
+Donated sick leave is not credited to the recipient’s sick leave balance until they meet the needs requirement.
+The approved days will reflect on the recipient’s paycheck stub in accordance with payroll deadlines and it will be available for the recipient to use as he/she would use his/her normal sick leave.

-- When a question with respect to the rules occurs, the Assistant Superintendent of Human Resources and the EACC or AFSCME will adjudicate the dispute.
+- When a question with respect to the rules occurs, the Chief Human Resources Officer and the EACC or AFSCME will adjudicate the dispute.
 No action will be taken on an exchange request until both parties come to agreement over the dispute.
 Disputes that are irresolvable will not be arbitrable.